April – October * Last Tuesday of Each Month * 6:30 pm – 8:30 pm

 Mason County Road Commission Building Scottville, Michigan

 On the 3rd Saturday in August, AFFEW partners with the Mason-Lake Conservation District to collect hazardous waste.
 We provide financial support and volunteers for this important annual event.
-Participation for Mason County residents is free.
+Participation for Mason County residents is free, $10 donation is recommended.
 Visit the Mason-Lake Conservation District’s website for a list of accepted items.

 Use the Recycle It map to find businesses in the Mason County area that will take items throughout the year.